KhaliqSalako/north-star/journals/louis_journal.md

 1. 2/13/2023

    - Today we spent some time working on authentification for our project.
-This involed working with working with JWTdown for FastAIP.
+This involved working with working with JWTdown for FastAIP.
 We worked through some of the documentation and started setting up the login logout signup functionality for our project.

 1. 2/10/2023